victoriapascal/gutsmash/README.md

 License
 -------

-antiSMASH is an open source tool available under the GNU Affero General Public License version 3.0 or greater.
+gutSMASH is an open source tool available under the GNU Affero General Public License version 3.0 or greater.
 See the [`LICENSE.txt`](LICENSE.txt) file for details.

 Acknowledgements
 ----------------

-Some icons used courtesy of fontawesome.com
+Some icons used are courtesy of fontawesome.com